mtakeshi1/concurrencytests/concurrency-checker-core/CurrentlyWorkingOn.md

 # Currently working on:
+- Clean-up of various FIXME and TODO
+- Documentation
+- Examples
 - callbacks should be invoked by the scheduler thread and not by the actor threads
 - bytebuffer backed trees
   - direct  byte buffer trees allow smaller heap, with the OS managing swapping memory in / out of disk